Swamp Dogg: Recent work

 Swamp Dogg released a full-length album of new songs in 2014, The White Man Made Me Do It, which Williams described as being a sort of sequel to Total Destruction To Your Mind.
 Shortly thereafter, Swamp Dogg teamed up with Ryan Olson from Poliça to produce the tracks for his 2018 album Love, Loss & Autotune, Justin Vernon (aka Bon Iver) fine-tuning the vocal tracks.
 The song also features instrumentation by Guitar Shorty.
 The music video for "I'll Pretend" premiered at NPR and was later featured at Rolling Stone, Pitchfork, Spin and elsewhere.
 Swamp Dogg described the song as a character study about "a guy sitting in a restaurant by himself losing his fucking mind because he's hoping his woman is gonna walk by, but she's at a Ramada Inn somewhere fucking somebody else to death."

 In 2020, he released the album Sorry You Couldn't Make It, a country-styled record recorded in Nashville with producer Ryan Olson and musicians including Justin Vernon, John Prine, and Jenny Lewis.

-In 2022 he released I Need A Job...So I Can Buy More Auto-Tune on Don Giovanni Records.
+In 2022, he released I Need a Job...So I Can Buy More Auto-Tune on Don Giovanni Records.

+In 2024, he was profiled in the documentary film Swamp Dogg Gets His Pool Painted.